dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 ## Set up dbt Semantic Layer

 Before continuing, you must have a multi-tenant dbt Cloud account hosted in North America to set up the dbt Semantic Layer in dbt Cloud.
 Team and Enterprise accounts will be able to set up the Semantic Layer and [Metadata API](/docs/dbt-cloud-apis/metadata-api) in the integrated partner tool to import metric definition.
-Developer accounts will be able to query the Proxy Server using SQL but will not be able to browse dbt metrics in external tools, which requires access to the Metadata API.
+Developer accounts will be able to query the Proxy Server using SQL but won't be able to browse dbt metrics in external tools, which requires access to the Metadata API.

 To query your dbt metrics in an integrated partner tool, you need to [set up the dbt Semantic Layer](/docs/use-dbt-semantic-layer/setup-dbt-semantic-layer#set-up-dbt-semantic-layer) in dbt Cloud to connect with your integration tool:

 1. In your dbt Cloud account, go to **Account Settings** and then **Service Tokens** to create a new [service account API token](docs/dbt-cloud-apis/service-tokens).
 2. You won't be able to see your token again so we recommend you copy it somewhere safe.
 3. Go to **Deploy** and then **Environment**, and select your **Deployment** environment.
-4. In the upper right side of the page, click **Settings** and then **Edit**.
+4. In the upper right of the page, click **Settings** and then **Edit**.
 5. Select dbt Version 1.2 (latest) or higher.
 6. Toggle the Semantic Layer **On.**
 7. Copy the Proxy Server URL to connect to your [integrated partner tool](https://www.getdbt.com/product/semantic-layer-integrations).
 8. If supported by your tool, provide an API service token with metadata access.
 9. You can now run precise and consistent queries with the dbt Semantic Layer.

 ## Troubleshooting